-As part of the Centre’s programme of events for Science Week 2016, CONNECT partnered with Sweny’s Chemists in Dublin city centre for a public reading of passages with a scientific theme from Joyce’s Ulysses and Finnegans Wake.
+As part of the Centre’s programme of events for Science Week 2016, CONNECT partnered with Sweny’s in Dublin city centre for a public reading of scientifically-themed passages from Joyce’s Ulysses and Finnegans Wake.

 Sweny’s is a landmark of Joycean Dublin and is remembered as the spot where Leopold Bloom purchased his bar of yellow soap.